Wartburg 353: Design

 First introduced in June 1966, the Wartburg 353 was the creation of the former German BMW production facilities (called EMW under Soviet occupation).
 Its origins were ultimately derived from a 1938 DKW design and powered by a two-stroke engine with only seven major moving parts: three pistons, three connecting rods and a crankshaft.
 This led to a common aphorism among Wartburg owners, which is that "one drives a car, but only has to maintain a motorcycle."
+The engine was almost identical to the DKW- derived two-stroke unit used in the SAAB 93,95 and 96.

 Domestically, it was used for all government transportation, sometimes as a Volkspolizei police car.
 However, due to the nature of the planned economy, deliveries to private owners could take ten to fifteen years.

 Like other Eastern Europe cars, it was known for its low price in export markets.
-Because of its forward centre of gravity and front-wheel drive, the car had typical front-wheel-drive road handling, usually displaying significant understeer, especially in wet conditions.
+Because of its forward centre of gravity and front-wheel drive, the car had typical front-wheel-drive road handling characteristics, displaying significant understeer, especially in wet conditions.

 Wartburgs were exported to most European markets and South Africa.